loginom/loginom-help-en-omegat/data/processors/datamining/neural-network-regression.md

 * a set of input parameters in the fields marked as the **input** ones;
 * the dependent variables values mapping the input parameters in the fields marked as the **output** ones.

 Technically, the training consists in determination of *weights* — coefficients of links between neurons.
 In the process of training, the neural network enables to detect complex dependences between input and output parameters, and also to perform generalization.
 It means that on condition of the successful training, the *Neural Network* can return the correct result based on the data that was absent in the training sample, and also incomplete and/or "noisy", partially distorted data.
-Quasi-Newton [Broyden — Fletcher — Goldfarb — Shanno method](https://ru.wikipedia.org/wiki/Алгоритм_Бройдена_—_Флетчера_—_Гольдфарба_—_Шанно) is used for training with limited use of L-BFGS memory.
+The Quasi-Newton [Broyden — Fletcher — Goldfarb — Shanno method](https://ru.wikipedia.org/wiki/Алгоритм_Бройдена_—_Флетчера_—_Гольдфарба_—_Шанно) is used for training with limited use of L-BFGS memory.

 Only the fields with continuous [data kind](../../data/datatype.md) can be the **output** ones in the regression task (as opposed to the [classification task](../../processors/datamining/neural-network-classification.md)).
 Data kind of input fields is not regulated.